dp-dev-test/experiments/argo-workflow-setup/README.md

 ## 2. Install Argo Workflows Using Kubectl

+### Configuration

 For local installation add following line to install.yaml

 ```sh
         - --auth-mode=server
 ```

+- **TTL Settings**:
+  Workflows can be configured to auto-delete after completion using `ttlSecondsAfterFinished` in the workflow spec or via the `workflow-controller-configmap`.

+- **Pod Garbage Collection**:
+  Configure pod cleanup using the `podGC.strategy` field in the controller configmap.

 ```sh
 kubectl apply -n argo -f .\argo-workflow-setup\install.yaml